Other health problems

 You may also be interested in: My Dog's Mouth is Dry

-As mentioned above, dehydration occurs when the liquids eliminated from the body far outweigh the liquids ingested by the animal.
-This elimination can occur more obivously in the form of urination, defecation and even saliva.
+Dehydration occurs when the liquids eliminated from the body far outweigh the liquids ingested by the dog.
+This elimination can occur more obviously in the form of urination, defecation and even saliva.
 However, water is also used for maintaining every aspect of the dog's body.
-Without it, or with too little, all bodily functions can cease.
+With insufficient fluid levels, all bodily functions will cease.

-When the dog is ill, other factors affect hydration of the dog.
-Vomiting and diarrhea, as well as elevated temperatures, can increase the likelihood of becoming dehydrated, especially if they have heatstroke.
+When the dog is acutely ill, other factors affect hydration of the dog.
+Vomiting and diarrhea in the dog, as well as elevated temperatures, can increase the likelihood of becoming dehydrated, especially if canine develops heatstroke.
 When a dog has diarrhea and vomiting at the same time, we need to be particularly careful.
 Since vomiting often means the dog cannot hold anything in their stomach, they may not be able to drink any more water to rehydrate.

 Typical symptoms of dehydration in dogs include: